mahmudhasankhan/deploy-ml-flask-app/README.md

 # Installation

 Clone this repository.
-On the terminal, go inside the folder and run `pip install -r requirements.txt`
+On the terminal, go inside the folder and create a virtual env by using, `python -m venve nameofyourvenv`

+To install the dependencies, run `pip install -r requirements.txt`

+# Usage

-run `flask run`
+Open vscode or the terminal and run `flask run`